ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql_benchmark/_review.md

     - questions:
         question: >
-            Which directories in MySQL server installation path need to be specified when building sysbench?
+            Which directories in MySQL server installation path need to be specified when building Sysbench?
         answers:
             - "include"
             - "lib"